NiallArkEnergy/Elm-Highchart/readme.md

 This repo shows how you can render a [Highcharts chart](https://www.highcharts.com/) with Elm.
 It uses [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) to allow Elm to create and interact with a chart.

+This dist folder is served [here](https://niallarkenergy.github.io/Elm-Highchart/dist/).
+The button sends a msg to elm and the chart redraws when it detects its attributes have changed.
 ## Run locally

 To run this locally you need node installed on your machine.
 Node can be downloaded [here](https://nodejs.org/en/).